You can, by all means, build and design your own WordPress website.

 Choosing a theme is a little more involved.
 You DEFINITELY want to stay away from free themes.
 They are limited and can prohibit you from getting the design just like you want it.

-We use Divi with all our websites and I highly recommend this theme.
+We use Divi to design our clients’ websites and I highly recommend this theme.
 The purchase comes with the builder.
 A premium theme will have all the features needed to create an attractive site and you’ll also be able to contact the theme author if you need any help with the theme setup or customization.

 You will need to adjust the settings to match your brand (logo, fonts, colors) as well as other settings that will dictate how your site performs and looks.